AIDELabAZ/weather_and_agriculture/README.md

-# Estimating the Impact of Weather on Agriculture
+# Weather and Agriculture: Cleaning code for LSMS-ISA and remotely sensed weather data integration project

+This repository acts as the mother ship for a number of other repositories that hold replication code for papers sprining from the main project.
+The main project site is on [OSF][1] and has the goal of exploring a variety of issues that arise when remotely sensed weather data is integrated with socioeconomic survey data.
+The dependency or subsidiary repos from this repo include:

+- Replication of Michler, J.D., Josephson, A., Kilic, T., and Murray, S. (2021). "[Estimating the Impact of Weather on Agriculture][4]."
+World Bank Policy Research Working Paper, No. 9867.

-The main project site is on [OSF][1].
-Because the weather data contains confidential information, it is not publically available.
+<span style="color:blue">Because the weather data contains confidential information, it is not publically available.
 This means the weather code will not function, as that data is held by the World Bank.
-Without the weather data, the results cannot be replicated from raw data to final analysis.
 Contact Drs.
-Jeffrey D. Michler or Anna Josephson and they can share an intermediate - de-identified - version of the weather data for use in replicating the results.
+Jeffrey D. Michler or Anna Josephson and they can share an intermediate - de-identified - version of the weather data for use in replicating the results.</span>

 This README was last updated on 3 September 2024.